gboehl/econpizza/README.rst

         plt.plot(x[:,i])
         plt.title(v)

-The impulse responses follow the usual dynamics of a nonlinear DSGE.
+The impulse responses are the usual dynamics of a nonlinear DSGE.

 The `yaml files <https://github.com/gboehl/econpizza/tree/master/econpizza/examples>`_ follow a simple structure:

 1. define all variables and shocks
 2. provide the nonlinear equations.
 Note that the dash at the beginning of each line is *not* a minus!
-Each equation must be normalized to zero, so don't use equal signs (`=`).
 3. provide the parameters and values.
 4. optionally provide some steady state values and/or values for initial guesses
-5. optionally provide some auxilliary equations that are not directly part of the nonlinear system.
-Here you must use `=` (see the `yaml for the BH model <https://github.com/gboehl/econpizza/blob/master/econpizza/examples/bh.yaml>`_)
+5. optionally provide some auxilliary equations that are not directly part of the nonlinear system (see the `yaml for the BH model <https://github.com/gboehl/econpizza/blob/master/econpizza/examples/bh.yaml>`_)

 Lets go for a second, numerically more challenging example: the chaotic rational expectations model of Boehl & Hommes (2021)